CARLI/select/docs/getting-started-browser-client.md

 ### Code Style ###
-The Angular application should follow the [Angular Style Guide] as closely as possible.
+* The Angular application should follow the [Angular Style Guide] as closely as possible.
+* JSDoc style documentation is built using ngdoc.
+For details of how to write documentation comments, see [Writing AngularJS Documentation].

 ### Organization ###
 * The client application is organized according to the [Google Best Practices Doc]